Albian Ajeti

-Albian Afrim Ajeti (born 26 February 1997) is a Swiss professional footballer who plays as a striker for Austrian Bundesliga club Sturm Graz, on loan from Celtic, and the Switzerland national team.
+Albian Afrim Ajeti (born 26 February 1997) is a Swiss professional footballer who plays as a striker for Swiss Super League club Basel.

-He has previously played for Basel (two spells), FC Augsburg, St. Gallen and West Ham United.
+He has previously played for FC Basel (two spells), FC Augsburg, St. Gallen, West Ham United, Celtic, Sturm Graz and Gaziantep.

 Club career

 Youth

 The Ajeti twins started their youth football with Basel in 2005, at the same time as their elder brother moved to the club from Concordia.
 In the 2011–12 and 2012–13 seasons Albian Ajeti played in Basel's U-16 and with the team he twice became Swiss Champion at this level.
 During the 2012–13 season he also played in their U-18 team.
 On 30 April 2013 the twin brothers both signed their first professional contracts with the club, thus also becoming part of their first team.
 During the 2013–14 season he was called into their U-21 team.